developmentseed/stac-auth-proxy/README.md

   - **Default:** `false`
   - **Example:** `false`, `1`, `True`
 - `PRIVATE_ENDPOINTS`
-  - **Description:** Endpoints explicitely marked as requiring authentication, for use when `DEFAULT_PUBLIC == True`
+  - **Description:** Endpoints explicitly marked as requiring authentication, for use when `DEFAULT_PUBLIC == True`
-  - **Type:** JSON object mapping regex patterns to HTTP methods OR to tuples of HTTP methods and an array of strings representing required scopes.
+  - **Type:** JSON object mapping regex patterns to HTTP methods OR tuples of HTTP methods and an array of strings representing required scopes
   - **Default:**
     ```json
     {